benjaminabbitt/evented/README.md

 # Evented Framework
-# WIP
+# Not Dead
 This is a work in progress.
 Please star, and come back in the future.
-Depending on professional workload, tentative release at the end of 2020.
+Depending on personal and professional workload, tentative release at the end of 2020.

+Note:  My family is moving, so work on this is slow.
+I am continuing to work slowly, as time allows.
+I hope for a more concentrated push in mid 2021.

 ## What is this thing?